molgenis/molgenis/docs/user_documentation/admin-features/guide-settings.md

 You can find the mail settings in the Admin menu, under Settings.
 At the top of the page, type "Mail settings" into the selection box.

-For backwards compatability, the default settings are filled with the values provided in `molgenis-server.properties` under the keys `mail.username` and `mail.password`, but the values provided here will override those settings.
+For backwards compatibility, the default settings are filled with the values provided in `molgenis-server.properties` under the keys `mail.username` and `mail.password`, but the values provided here will override those settings.

 For basic configuration, you only need to provide the username and password fields with a valid Gmail username and password.